haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 	- Open the *Mean coordinate(s)* tool from the processing toolbox
 	- Select deaths_locations as the Input vector layer.
 	- Set the Weight field as Num_Cases.
 By setting the weight to be the number of cases, we are accounting for the fact that some addresses had multiple deaths when we calculated the average coordinates.
-	- Click OK to calculate the Mean Center and Close.
+	- Click RUN to calculate the Mean Center and Close.
 What water pump is the spatial mean closest to?

 13. **Another way to show the distribution of cholera deaths is to create a heatmap**.
 A heatmap is a data visualization technique that shows magnitude of a phenomenon as color.
 In QGIS, the Kernel Density Tool calculates a magnitude per unit area from the point features using a kernel function to fit a smoothly tapered surface to each point.
 The result is a raster dataset which can reveal “hotspots” in the array of point data.